- I’m currently a teacher, in my third fourth

 - I’ve been registered as a Republican since 2000, although the first time I voted for a Republican presidential candidate was 2008.
 I’m not conservative–I say that not in disdain, merely to ensure understanding.
 I am not a fan of the left; I have disliked and in many cases despised it long before I registered as a Republican.
 The best way to describe my political outlook would be “Skeptic”.

-My IQ, for what it’s worth, is somewhere above 3SD, but my spatial and visual abilities are much weaker than the other tested IQ areas, which holds me back in really advanced math*.
+- My content knowledge is pretty extensive.
+My IQ, for what it’s worth, is somewhere above 3SD–I was selected for this study, which had these results.
+But my spatial and visual abilities are much weaker than the other tested IQ areas, which holds me back in really advanced math*.

 I am, in short, pretty smart.
 No one knows better than I do that “smart” and $4 gets you a large latte at Peets.
 Smart is useful to me, but I don’t feel even slightly superior.
 I am one of the many under-achieving white folk of the world.

 - For most of my working life I was self-employed or a contract worker.
 I liked it.
 Still do; I have several part-time jobs.